-The Sony SEL1018 offers stunning images that emphasize perspective or the ability to film sweeping landscapes with a wider minimum focal length than most wide angle zoom lenses.
+The Sony SEL1018 offers stunning, excellent quality optics, as well as images that emphasize perspective or the ability to film sweeping landscapes with a wider minimum focal length than most wide-angle zoom lenses.
 This lens features Optical SteadyShot image stabilization technology for crisp images, even at maximum zoom.

 The lens-based optical image zoom uses built-in gyro sensors to detect even slight movement with quiet and effective stabilization for high-quality videos.
 It also boasts aspherical lens elements, ED glass, and a circular aperture to reduce all types of aberrations, ghosting, and flares with a distance encoder to deliver precise flash metering.

 - Super wide-angle zoom lens with 10-18mm focal length

 - Focal length equivalent to 15mm in 35mm cameras

 - Aspherical lens elements to reduce aberrations